Acknowledge-App/Acknowledge/README.md

 **What we want it to leave people with**: With feelings of success, satisfaction and self appreciation.
 With excitement for what will come next.

 Acknowledge is an app to save your achievements over your day.
 A lot of achievements that we make day to day are usually lost in the noise of our busy lives; sometimes small, sometimes intangible but Acknowledge seeks to change that.
-With Acknowledge you can record day your achievements and place where they fit into your lives.
+With Acknowledge you can record your day to day achievements and place where they fit into your lives.

 This coding project is being built by a team of coders from Makers Academy, lead by David Stewart at the direction of Julie McManus.